 Here's a brief list of hardware and gadgets in my kit bag and software and web applications I have up and running on my Apple notebooks.
 I'll add or tweak it as things come to mind and as apps come and go.
-(Last updated 1 September 2009)
+(Slowly being updated in January 2011)

 My field reporting kit for is largely based around the following: